TruscaPetre/PAIP/Everyday Logs.md

 I want the system to be able to debug software, build software.
 #FirstPrinciple
 The system will answer the questions of the user in language if prompted.

+## Iteration 7
+When we are integrating new ideas into a structure.
+We gain some benefits for dealing with those ideas.
+- Knowing what ideas to ignore and what ideas are important.
+- Faster navigate the text/content, to find things faster, to search for them.
+- It easier communicate the main ideas
+- Avoid getting lost in the details

+When integrate ideas into a model, the model gets better.

+LLMs perform a needle in a haystack.
+Instead of requiring a structure in the text they have to process.

+Humans escape the loop of getting stuck doing the same thing because they get bored.